ARMmbed/mbed-os-5-docs/docs/dev_tools/third_party.md

 ### Keil uVision4

-[uVision](http://www.keil.com/uvision|) is one of the external offline toolchains supported by the mbed platform.
+[uVision](http://www.keil.com/uvision|) is one of the third party toolchains supported by the mbed platform.
 Exporting to it creates a ZIP file with a uVision project file ``project.uvproj``.

 <span class="images">![](Images/uVision.png)</span>